Tapan-rt/Zepto-Data-Analysis-SQL-Project/README.md

 Import the dataset (convert to UTF-8 if necessary)

-Follow along with the YouTube video for full walkthrough. 👨‍💼

-📜 License
+# 📜 License
 MIT — feel free to fork, star, and use in your portfolio.

-👨‍💻 About the Author
+# 👨‍💻 About the Author
 Tapan Tiwari
 [tapan.r.tiwari@gmail.com]